How to create a One Multi Condition Filter?

 - We are creating a Value filter: Choose Value Filter (1) and click Next (2).

-- In the next window we will select Create One Multi Condition Filter (1) and press Next (2).
+- In the next window we will select Create One Multi Condition Filter.

 - The filter will appear under Filters.
 When Selecting (1) a filter you can choose to Duplicate (2) or Delete (3) it.

-When applied in a Report, this value filter will show only responses in which respondents answered: 1= Disagree completely in two questions, as defined above.
+When applied in a Report, this value filter will display responses where respondents answered 1=Disagree completely in two questions (as defined).

 The filter is now created and may be used in reports.
 Read more on how to use filters in a report HERE.